Frequently Asked Questions

 Probably.
 There’s tens of thousands of themes out there.
 If you tell us which theme, and we’ll try to figure out whether the theme is compatible.

 FacetWP does not officially integrate with Divi, WP Bakery, or Oxygen Builder.
-Your mileage may vary, but it’s not something we support.
+Depending on your template setup you may get things to work, but these builders are not officially supported.

 Yes!
 FacetWP supports any plugin that uses post types to store products.
 WooCommerce, Easy Digital Downloads, and Jigoshop are all compatible.